LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 10. In the Fiddler application, you should see multiple results displayed representing the various connection attempts performed by Outlook.
 Select the first **401** result with the URL of **../autodiscover/autodiscover.xml**.

-11. On the right hand side of the fiddler window, select **Inspectors**.
+11. On the right-hand side of the fiddler window, select **Inspectors**.

 12. While on the **Inspectors** tab, select **Raw** for both the Request and Response headers.
 Your screen should look similar to the following: